Fiber Optic Reliability and Flexibility The “Currency” to Support Industry and Homeowners — and Even Save Lives

 “NineStar Connect expects OFS to anticipate growth and support innovation.
 This is truly a partnership, where we face real life issues.
 NineStar and OFS solve problems together,” comments Alex Chew, OFS Sales Manager for the Central U.S.

-Burrow believes that decline in rural areas revolves around young people going off to college and coming back to a primitive rural infrastructure.
+Burrow believes that the decline in rural areas revolves around young people going off to college and coming back to a primitive rural infrastructure.
 “Today quality of life requires more than electricity.
 We have discovered we can raise the quality of all utility services through communications excellence.
 Otherwise, forget about growth,” he says.

 George Plisinski, Manager of Telecom Operations at NineStar Connect (left) and Jill Snyder, Director of Business and Economic Development at NinesStar Connect.
 NineStar Connect will soon provide a 30,000 sq. ft. co-working facility for start-ups (behind them), and also a high-tech agricultural field of 17 acres, where fiber optics will support high yield crops, and innovative ideas for agriculture.